-TOE SFRs TOE SFR compliance rationale interval value; otherwise, the maximum attempts counter is reset to zero.
+TOE SFRs TOE SFR TOE SFR compliance rationale interval value; otherwise, the maximum attempts counter is reset to zero.
 When the maximum attempts count has been met, the account is locked for the amount of time specified by the account lockout interval value.
-The account lockout interval value allows an administrator to control the length of time that the account remains locked.
-The administrator can choose a value between 60 seconds (1 minute) and 1800 seconds (30 minutes) inclusively in the evaluated configuration.
-The account reset lockout counter interval value allows an administrator to specify seconds) in which the failed login attempts must occur before the account lockout attempts counter is reset to zero.
-This value must be equal to or greater than the account lockout interval value.
-AA The evaluator shall check to ensure that the TSS contains a description of the actions in the case of authentication failure (types of authentication events, the number of unsuccessful authentication attempts, actions to be conducted), which is consistent with the definition of the SFR.
+The account lockout interval value allows an administrator to control the length of time tha account remains locked.
+The administrator can choose a value between 60 seconds (1 minu and 1800 seconds (30 minutes) inclusively in the evaluated configuration. seconds) in attempts co at reset lockout counter interval value allows an administrator to specify the time (in which the failed login attempts must occur before the account lockout maximum punter is reset to zero.
+This value must be equal to or greater than the account erval value. АА The evaluator shall check to ensure that the TSS contains a description of the actions in the case of authentication failure (types of authentication events, the number of unsuccessful authentication attempts, actions to be conducted), which is consistent with the definition of the SFR.
 Resp When the administrator specified 3 to 10 authentication failures on an account are met, the account is locked for the period of time specified by the lockout interval.
 Caveats are: Consecutive failed authentication attempts using the same authentication credential count as a single failed authentication attempt.
 The failures must occur during the time value specified by the account reset lockout counter interval value; otherwise, the account lockout maximum attempts counter is reset to zero.
-FIA_ATD.1 (User attribute definition) Summary: Control Pa For Interna the evaluate permanentl identifier is identifiers a external Authentication method (i.e., LDAP Sign In and Windows Sign In), the user and passwords are stored on and verified by the External Authentication server.
-The external Each netwo nts from External Authentication methods are known as network user accounts. ork user account can have zero or one PS (i.e., network user PS) associated with it in calculating the user's session PS (i.e., the user's role).
+FIA_ATD.1 Objective( s): O.USER_AUTHORIZATION (User attribute definition) Summary: Control Pa nel users the evaluate permanentl identifier is l Authentication (i.e., the Local Device Sign In method), only one account exists in ed configuration: Device Administrator.
+This account is a built-in account and is y assigned the Device Administrator PS which makes its role U.ADMIN.
+The user is the Display name and the authenticator is a password.
+The Device Administrator composition requirements are defined in FIA_PMG_EXT.1.
+For each External Authentication method (i.e., LDAP Sign In and Windows Sign In), the user identifiers and passwords are stored on and verified by the External Authentication server.
+Also, the network group memberships are stored on the External Authentication server.
+Because these security attributes are not stored on and maintained by the TOE, they are not listed in FIA_ATD.1.
+Each netwo nts from External Authentication methods are known as network user accounts. ork user account can have zero or one PS (i.e., network user PS) associated with it in calculating the user's session PS (i.e., the user's role).
 These PSs are stored on